 Vacheron Constantin Overseas Prototype

-The Overseas prototype is of the Dual Time variety, and features a unique 22k gold oscillating weight engraved with a design based on one of Richards’ Everest photos, making it truly one of a kind.
+Rather than a simple time-only watch like the Rolex that went to the top of Mt.
+Everest, the Overseas prototype is of the Dual Time variety and features a unique 22k gold oscillating weight engraved with a design based on one of Richards’ Everest photos, making it truly one of a kind.
 The case of the 41mm timepiece is forged from titanium, with a tantalum (a rare, hard, blue-gray, lustrous metal that is highly corrosion-resistant) reinforcement beneath the bezel.
 On the inside, a soft iron casing ring offers the movement anti-magnetic protection.

 Protection for the winding crown and pusher is also reinforced by two titanium guards, making it one of the toughest Vacheron watches ever made.
 Additionally, it features an orange-accented grey blue frosted dial, an NAC-treated movement, and comes on an orange-stitched grey blue Ventile technical fabric strap for a sporty and modern overall effect.
 We’ll have to wait to see if VC puts a version of the handsome watch into production, but it is certainly nice to see such a purpose-built sports watch coming from a brand that is traditionally celebrated for their elegant dress watches.